La Parde Haut-Bailly Pessac-Léognan 2017 - Second vin

 Wine rated (2019 guide) 92/100

-A very appealing red with chocolate and hazelnut character, highlighting black fruits.
+A very appealing red wine with chocolate and hazelnut notes that highlight the dark fruit.
 Medium to full-bodied.
-Savory finish.
+A flavorful finish.
 Delicious.
-Second wine of Château Haut-Bailly.
-Drink now or cellar.
+The second wine of Château Haut-Bailly.
+Ready to drink or suitable for aging.

 Vert de Vin